Blockbuster results of Smart Lighting India Expo & ElectroTech Expo 2023 | www.lokmattimes.com

 Blockbuster results of Smart Lighting India Expo & ElectroTech Expo 2023

-PNN New Delhi [India], August 19: The heart of Pragati Maidan was ablaze with innovation, collaboration, and illuminating ideas ...
+New Delhi (India), August 21: The heart of Pragati Maidan was ablaze with innovation, collaboration, and illuminating ideas as ...

 Over three electrifying days, about 10,983 trade visitors connected face-to-face with over 100 represented companies to explore the most advanced LED lighting, intelligent lighting systems, electronic components, semiconductors, and groundbreaking lighting and electronics technologies.

-The key government dignitaries, representatives of trade bodies and leading industry players graced the occasion of inaugural ceremony and was attended by Ashok Kumar Panda, Minister of Science & Technology (Government of India), Rajan Bandelkar, President NAREDCO, Saurabh Diddi, Director, Bureau of Energy efficiency, Dr Abhilasha Gaur, COO, Electronic Sector Skill Council of India (ESSCI), Anil Kumar Chaudhary Head of Operation, Energy Efficiency Services Limited (EESL), to name a few.
-Their presence added an aura of significance to the occasion, highlighting the importance of the lighting and electronics sector in India's growth story.
+The key government dignitaries, representatives of trade bodies and leading industry players graced the occasion of inaugural ceremony and was attended by Shri Ashok Kumar Panda, Minister of Science & Technology (Government of India), Shri Rajan Bandelkar, President NAREDCO, Shri Saurabh Diddi, Director, Bureau of Energy efficiency, Shri Dr. Abhilasha Gaur, COO, Electronic Sector Skill Council of India (ESSCI), Shri Anil Kumar Chaudhary Head of Operation, Energy Efficiency Services Limited (EESL), to name a few.
+Their presence added an aura of significance to the occasion, highlighting the importance of the lighting and electronics sector in India’s growth story.

 “This unprecedented success of Smart Lighting India Expo & ElectroTech Expo is a reflection of industry’s potential and growth trajectory.
 We are overwhelmed with such a grand response.
 The lighting and electronics industry has welcomed us, and we promise to bring ground-breaking shows to set new standards.”
 Remarked Anuj Mathur, Managing Director of Manch Communications, delighted with the success of the shows.